ZGIS/malawi_atlas_public/Readme.md

 ## Code Fomatting

 The code of the website is formatted using the default settings of [Prettier](https://prettier.io).
+See `Makefile` for the exact settings.

 ## Code Conventions